Susan K Hamilton MBACP - SKH Footprints Counselling and Pawprints A.A.T.

 Photos & videos

-Fees are £40 per session and sessions will last 50mins to an hour.
+Fees are £40 per session and sessions will last an hour.
 Frequency depends on the individual's needs.

-Prior to the first session I offer a free, confidential consultation which lasts approximately 15 - 20 minutes.
+Prior to the first session I offer a free, confidential consultation which lasts approximately 20 minutes.
 This can be done face to face at Gilmourton or by telephone for East Kilbride and Kilmarnock.
-This gives us the opportunity to talk to each other with no obligation, discuss what you're looking to gain from counselling and what I offer.
+It is important that you find the right counsellor for you and this gives us the opportunity to talk to each other with no obligation, discuss what you're looking to gain from counselling and what I offer.
 You can then decide whether you wish to proceed with a counselling session.

 Understanding the PAST